StarScape/droplet2/README.md

 npm run dev-watch
 ```

-Then, **start up Electron**/.
+Then, **start up Electron**.
 Normally this should be done in a separate terminal so that the main Electron process can be restarted as needed.

 ```
 electron .